Zeeshan-SWE/sns-sqs-lambda-demo/README.md

 MIT License – use freely, modify responsibly.

 🙌 Author
-Created by Zeeshan Shah Syed LinkedIn: https://www.linkedin.com/in/syed-s-2a3638264/ | Zeeshanshahsyed14@gmail.com
+Created by Zeeshan Shah Syed
 For demo/testing/development purposes only.

+📬 Contact
+Feel free to connect with me on LinkedIn: https://www.linkedin.com/in/syed-s-2a3638264/ or reach out at zeeshanshahsyed14@gmail.com for collaboration or questions!